Tabisch/offer-collector/README.md

+This project is currently on hold. \
+I may pick it up, if i find the time.

 This is a project that is supposed to collect offers from stores locally and make them easily searchable. \
 The whole thing is still pretty rough, but it works.